waleedayoub/waleedayoub.github.io/content/post/synology-media-centre-setup.md

       - VPN_PASS=vpnpassword
       - VPN_OPTIONS=--inactive 3600 --ping 10 --ping-exit 60
 ```
 - This didn't work out of the box with torguard.
-I'm not sure whether the base qBittorrent container knows how to parse random VPN providers
+I'm not sure whether the base qBittorrent container knows how to parse random VPN providers and their certificates
 - So while this deployed and the client was running, the VPN connection wasn't working

 ### Some options
 1. One alternative would be to, like with transmission, use a qBittorrent image configured for VPN and with capability to handle torguard
     - Something like this, for example: https://hub.docker.com/r/dyonr/qbittorrentvpn/